Where to Eat the Best Escargots (Typical From France) in Paris?

 Human beings have been eating snails since prehistoric times.
 Nowadays it is no less than 16,000 tonnes that can be found on French tables, restaurants and in supermarkets every year.
 Whether an escargot is good or not depends on the quality of the ingredients and the know-how of the cook.
-Here is our list of Parisian restaurants at which you can enjoy delicious escargots.
+Here is my list of Parisian restaurants at which you can enjoy delicious escargots.

 1) Au Doux Raisin

-29 rue Descartes, 75005, Paris
+29 rue Descartes, 75005 Paris

 Au Doux Raisin

-Credits: Au Doux Raisin
+Photo credits: Au Doux Raisin

 At the heart of the 5th district of Paris, this wine bar takes you straight back to the 50s, to the time of Michel Audiard’s movies and Jean Gabin.